Alternatively, you can view extracts specifically relevant to your electrical supplies below:

 |400v 50Hz 160amp three phase and neutral||Chalets & Outside areas only|

-Should you require an electrical supply in a location not listed as standard above, please contact the official electrical contractor, RME Services Ltd directly to obtain availability and a quotation.
+Should you require an electrical supply in a location not listed as standard above, please contact the official electrical supplier, RME Services Ltd directly to obtain availability and a quotation.

 Air conditioning supplies required must be ordered separately to any standard mains supply as an additional service in accordance with Regulation D5.